What causes Parkinson's?

-We don’t yet know exactly why people get Parkinson's, but researchers think that a combination of genetic and environmental factors cause dopamine-producing nerve cells to die.
+We don't yet know exactly why people get Parkinson's, but researchers think it's a combination of genetic and environmental factors that cause the dopamine-producing nerve cells to die.

 The nerve cells that die and lead to the development of Parkinson's are responsible for producing a chemical known as dopamine.

 Dopamine allows messages to be sent to the parts of the brain that co-ordinate movement.

 With the loss of dopamine-producing nerve cells, these parts of the brain are unable to work normally, causing symptoms of Parkinson's to appear.

 The level of dopamine then continues to fall slowly over many years, causing symptoms to further develop and new symptoms to appear.